glitchgod/feedrss/README.md

-I have been working on this program for a few weeks now, I'm a new programmer, and im happy to share it with the world.
  I made this cause I keep having issues with torrent engines updating and breaking the rss feed downloader or the rss feed downloader being spotty on what it grabs.

 I would call this something like flexget but stripped down and very plug and play.